 Emergency calls are one thing, but constantly chatting with your BFF via phone every morning is a bad work habit and should be avoided in the workplace.
 This goes for texting and checking social media, too.
 Really, you should refrain from taking personal calls, texting, and scrolling through your phone while on the clock.
 There’s nothing worse than being mid-convo gossiping about your new friend’s boyfriend only to have your boss walk in.
 Personal calls should be saved for personal time.

 OK, OK, this sounds bad, but it’s the truth.
 You need to look presentable at work, which usually involves putting some sort of effort into your hair and makeup.
 Now, you don’t need to (and shouldn’t) go full on red lip and smokey eye with a blowout, but doing a little makeup and hair will go a long way.
-“Women who don’t wear makeup to work make people think they are less motivated (not fair, I know, but its reality),” says Trunk.
+“Women who don’t wear makeup to work make people think they are less motivated (not fair, I know, but it’s reality),” says Trunk.
 Numerous researchers have studied the topic of beauty and all conclude that attractive people are more successful, so consider waking up a tad earlier and spending more time getting ready.
-Here are all the lazy girl beauty tricks you need for looking polished fast.

 There will come a time when you’re late to work.
 Maybe your car breaks down, maybe your kid pukes last minute as you’re running out the door, or maybe the public transportation in your city is undependable.
 Being late once or twice is inevitable and even understandable; it happens to the most punctual of people.
 But being chronically late is where it becomes an issue.
 People probably won’t notice if you’re late one day, but strolling into the office every day 15 minutes will get you all the wrong attention.
 We all know someone that’s always late.
 Always running ten minutes late?
 Try these time-management tips from successful people.